-Due to the USDA’s excellent data availability and quality, we at Gro decided to model US corn yield first.
-We applied our agronomic expertise to select the best variables on a county-by-county basis.
+Using USDA data, we applied our agronomic expertise to select the best variables on a county-by-county basis.
 Then we tested those variables on the 918 most relevant counties, instead of just on one national number.
 After removing the linear trend growth, we performed a “leave one year out” analysis, for example fitting a model to “forecast” 2011 using every year between 2000 and 2016 except 2011.
-As a result, our backtesting process ran 15 times on each of the counties.
 Some variables selected by our experts include: